Superbowl is coming! And although I’m not a huge football fan, I am a fan of all associated food.

-But I really think the magic is in the two cheeses and butter between every layer of this phyllo pastry that makes these filo pizza triangles extra divine!
+It’s not easy to find a great filo dough recipe, but this one is divine.
+I think the magic is in the two cheeses and butter between every layer of this filo pizza that makes this pizza extra delicious!
 Hey, I didn’t say it was low-fat….
-But seriously, this phyllo pizza is worth the fat and calories!
+But seriously, it’s worth the fat and calories!
 And, like I said, I was still able to eat it while on the weight watchers weight loss plan.

 If you are like me and NOT a last-minute person, you can make this game day snack ahead of time, which is always a good thing because it takes about 25 minutes to prepare, then another 25 minutes to cook.

-- 10 sheets phyllo pastry, thawed to thaw phyllo dough, follow package instructions-usually it's overnight in fridge
+- 10 sheets phyllo/filo pastry, thawed to thaw phyllo/filo dough, follow package instructions-usually it's overnight in fridge

 - 1 whole onion finely chopped